rickosborne/cascades/md/18-2-8-daybreak.md

 Between the lights, activity, and caffeinated aroma, most passengers were already awake by the time Captain Lawrence got on the PA.

 "Good morning everyone and welcome to Florida.
-We hope you got some good sleep through last night's weather—we did our best to keep it smooth.
+We hope you got some good sleep through last night's storms—we did our best to keep it smooth.
 We're a half-hour out from Miami International, where the weather is clear and the locals think it's cold at 72 degrees."

 That earned him sleepy chuckles which probably woke up a few more passengers.

-"The high for today is 80 and we're looking at beautiful sunny weather all day.
+"The high for today is 80, and we're looking at beautiful sunny weather all day.
 We're going to start our descent in about fifteen minutes."

 The Coach galley arrival clock read 6:35.